Registration and Withdrawal

 Withdrawal from the College

 Withdrawal from all courses in a semester should be considered only for serious reasons.
 A student withdrawing from the College must inform the registrar in writing of his or her intention and leave all affairs with each department concerned (Office of Residential Life, Office of Student Conduct, Library, Student Financial Services, Athletics Department, Student Accounts) in a satisfactory condition.
-The appropriate withdrawal form must be submitted to the Registrar’s Office before the withdrawal-from-college process is complete.
+The online Withdrawal from College form must be completed and submitted to the Registrar’s Office before the withdrawal-from-college process is complete.
 Final grades will be issued in compliance with the academic calendar.
 Failure to officially withdraw may result in grades of “F” and “FA” being assigned.
 Tuition and other appropriate charges will be fully assessed in keeping with the published College Refund Policy.

 Note: Students will not be able to withdraw from their last class using Fish ‘R’ Net.
 Dropping the last class is considered a withdrawal from the College and the online Withdrawal from College form must be completed.

 Withdrawals for military or medical reasons are evaluated on a case-by-case basis.